pemcg/manageiq-automation-howto-guide/chapter6/evm_and_the_workspace.md

 Fact: `$evm.root` is actually an alias for `$evm.object("/")`

 When we ran our first example script, _HelloWorld_ (from Simulation), we specified an entry point of `/System/Process/Request`, and our Request was to an Instance called `Call_Instance`.
-We passsed to this the Namespace, Class and Instance that we wanted it to run (via a Relationship).
+We passed to this the Namespace, Class and Instance that we wanted it to run (via a Relationship).

 This would have resulted in an object hierarchy (when viewed from the _hello\_world_ Method) as follows: